-Over a short period of time, the tissue in that area began to atrophy to the extent that she ended up with a visible divot at the site of the injection.
+Over a short period of time, the tissue in that area atrophied to the extent that she ended up with a visible divot at the site of the injection.
 She said it looked like a golf ball hit her.
-In all the information that she read, she had never heard of this side effect of Kenalog.
+In all her research before her injection, she never came across information about this side effect of Kenalog.

-So, I decided to research this side effect and see if I could find any information about how to fix the tissue degeneration.
+So, I decided to do some additional research and see if I could find any information about how to fix the tissue degeneration.
 Here’s what I discovered.

 What Is Kenalog?

 Kenalog is a corticosteroid that can be used topically, taken orally, or injected into a muscle.
 When used topically, it can help eczema and psoriasis.
 Oral use of Kenalog can help with mouth sores that are not caused by the Herpes virus.
 Injections normally help with pain and inflammation.
 Frequently, allergy sufferers often get cortisone shots to help reduce their symptoms.

 According to Painandinjurydoctor.com, “Corticosteroids affect a number of physiological responses including inflammation modulation, immune response, carbohydrate metabolism, protein catabolism (breakdown), stress response, immune response, and behavior/mood.”

 Kenalog and Tissue Atrophy